Readability in UX/UI Design

 To compose the best content for readability, designers should use:

-1. Straightforward language and avoid abbreviations and jargon as much as possible.
+1. Straightforward language and avoid abbreviations and jargon as much as they can.

 1. Short sentences, and avoid long, convoluted sentences.

 1. An 8th-grade reading level as a target so they can cater to a broad audience.
-It’s also important to remember that many users will not have English as their first language, and so plain English is best to access these readers.
-Designers can use software such as Readable to help test, monitor and enhance the readability score.
+It’s also important to remember that many users won’t have English as their first language.
+So, plain English is best to access these readers with.
+Designers can use software such as Readable to help test, monitor and improve their readability score.

 Image from Readable's site.